 It’s simple to use: just pour undiluted white vinegar into a spray bottle and apply it directly to the moldy surface.
 Let it sit for about an hour before wiping the area clean.

 Vinegar is especially good for non-porous surfaces like tiles and glass.
-Vinegar’s strong smell may be off-putting, but it’s a small price to pay for its effectiveness.
+Vinegar’s strong smell may be off-putting, but it’s a small price to pay for its effectiveness as a mold killer.

 Baking Soda